-- A. Identify the proposed goals, objectives and expected outcomes for both network organizational development and program planning of the project. - B. Include information on how you selected network members for inclusion in the network.
+- A. Identify the proposed goals, objectives, and expected outcomes for both network organizational development and program planning of the project. - B. Include information on how you selected network members for inclusion in the network.
 Include: - a.
 The expertise of each network member - b.
-Describe the role of each network member in the project (as it relates to Attachment 6) - c.
-A description of previous collaboration among network partners. - C. Describe how the local rural community to be served will experience increased access to quality health care services as a result of the planning activities carried out by the network.
-When possible, provide and support your expected outcomes with quantifiable data. - D. If applicable, describe how the network plans to address and reduce health disparities within the target service area. - WORK PLAN -- Corresponds to Section V's Review Criterion 4
+Describe the role of each network member in the project (as it relates to Attachment 6). - c.
+A description of previous collaboration among network members. - C. Describe how the rural underserved populations in the local community or region to be served will experience increased access to quality health care services across the continuum of care as a result of the planning activities carried out by the network.
+When possible, provide and support your expected outcomes with quantifiable data. - D. Required for AHE track applicants, and if applicable for Regular Network Planning track applicants, describe how the network plans to address and reduce health disparities within the target service area.

-Include a project work plan that clearly illustrates the network's goals, strategies, activities, and measurable outcomes proposed during the entire period of performance.
+WORK PLAN -- Corresponds to Section V's Review Criterion 4 (all applicants) Include a project work plan that clearly illustrates the network's goals, strategies, activities, and measurable outcomes proposed during the entire period of performance.
+The work plan must identify the individual or organization, responsible for carrying out.

 The work plan must identify the individual or organization responsible for carrying out each activity and include a timeline for the period of performance.
 Include the work plan as Attachment 3.

-RESOLUTION OF CHALLENGES -- Corresponds to Section V's Review Criterion
+RESOLUTION OF CHALLENGES -- Corresponds to Section V's Review Criterion 2 (all applicants)

-Discuss potential barriers and challenges that you are likely to encounter in designing and implementing the activities described in the work plan, and approaches that you will use to resolve such challenges.
+All applicants should discuss potential barriers and challenges that you are likely to encounter in designing and implementing the activities described in the work plan, and approaches that you will use to resolve those challenges.